chadkluck/serverless-video-converter/README.md

 > Note: If you do not require 4K video outputs (or SD, etc), then you can remove them from the job specification as it will save you money.

+#### Watermarking

+You can add watermarking to the MediaConvert job by modifying the `job.json` file used in the Lambda function.
+See the [Adding Water Marking to job.json](./docs/README-Watermarking.md) documentation for details on how to implement watermarking in your MediaConvert jobs.

 ## Captions

 MediaConvert does accept caption files as part of the job submission.
 You will need to ensure the caption file is available prior to submitting the job to MediaConvert.
 This can be baked into a preprocess.
 For example, the S3 triggers only on `.mp4` file uploads (you could include additional video formats as well).
 You could have a previous process generate a transcript and place the caption file in the same `VideoSourceBucket` prior to uploading the video file.
 The Lambda function can then receive the event for the video file and check to see if there is a companion transcript.
 If there is then submit that with the job.